rust-lang/book/second-edition/src/ch14-01-release-profiles.md

 <!-- They are pre-defined, we've tried to clarify /Carol -->

 Cargo has four profiles defined with good default configurations for each use case.
-Cargo uses the different profiles based on which command you're running.
+Cargo uses the different profiles based on which command you’re running.
 The commands correspond to the profiles as shown in Table 14-1:

 <!-- Hm, so these profiles aren't built-in, just supported? and used for what